 Prices have a central function in a market economy.
 They signal value and scarcity, control supply and demand, and should ultimately lead to an efficient allocation of resources.
 So far, prices do not adequately reflect the societal costs of pollution, the climate crisis, species extinction, and resource depletion.
 In too many fields we externalize the costs of our economic activity at the expense of third parties and future generations.
 That is why we are committed to the costs-by-cause principle and the internalization of external costs, in particular with economic instruments such as CO2 prices, emissions trading, and energy and resource taxes.

-With the way we finance our community we have the opportunity to shape our country.
-What we pay taxes for and what the state subsidises influences how we live and work.
-An efficient tax system should tax what should be avoided and not what is socially desirable ("tax bads, not goods").
-The guiding principle should be that those who behave in an environmentally friendly way benefit from it.
-Contrary to this requirement, the state today is financed almost two-thirds by taxes on labour and less than five percent by taxes and levies on the use of natural resources – with a tendency to fall for years.
+The way we finance our polity shapes our country.
+What we pay taxes on and what the government spends money on helps determine how we live and do business.
+An efficient tax system should tax what should be avoided, not what is socially desirable.
+The guiding principle should be that those who behave in an environmentally friendly manner benefit.
+Contrary to this guideline, the state today finances almost two-thirds of its revenue through taxes on labor and less than five percent through taxes and fees on the use of natural resources - and the trend has been downward for years.

 People with limited financial means must be supported in being able to behave in an environmentally friendly manner while being enabled to participate in social changes.

 In order to promote structural change and climate protection, the steering effect of environmental taxes on the revenue side must be complemented by consistent expenditure and investment policies.
 Otherwise, environmentally harmful subsidies and investments will counteract the incentive effects emanating from tax policy and, at the same time slow down structural change and climate protection.